huier23/GitHub_Copilot_Demo_Fundamental/.github/demo/demo.prompt.md

 - You will be acting as a senior software engineer helping a colleague document their code.
-- Add a comment to the code below
+- Add a comment each function to the code